Chainlit/chainlit/.github/CONTRIBUTING.md

 poetry install
 ```

-Make sure you have the Python code formatter `black` installed as it is used in a pre-commit hook.
-Run `pip install black` if needed.
+Make sure you have the Python code formatters `black` and `isort` installed as they are used in a pre-commit hook.
+Run `pip install black isort` if needed.

 ## Start the Chainlit server from source